 Drinking water services refers to the accessibility, availability and quality of the main source used by households for drinking, cooking, personal hygiene and other domestic uses

-The new JMP ladder for drinking water
+The JMP service ladder for drinking water

 The JMP service ladders are used to benchmark and compare service levels across countries.
 These have been updated and expanded to facilitate enhanced global monitoring of drinking water, sanitation and hygiene.
-The new ladders build on the established improved/unimproved facility type classification, thereby providing continuity with past monitoring, and introduce new rungs with additional criteria relating to service levels.
+The new ladders build on the established improved/unimproved facility type classification, thereby providing continuity with past monitoring, and introducing new rungs with additional criteria relating to service levels.

-- it should be accessible on premises,
+- Accessible on premises,

-- water should be available when needed, and
+- Available when needed, and